Asymmetric list sizes in bipartite graphs

 \begin{proof} This follows for $\Delta_B$ large enough from condition~\ref{itm:transversals} of Theorem~\ref{thm:general} with either $k_A=\delta\log\Delta_B$ and $k_B= (1+\eps)\Delta_A$ or with $k_A=\log \Delta_B$ and $k_B=(e+\eps)\Delta_A$. \end{proof}

 Under condition~\ref{itm:symmetricasymmetric}, Conjecture~\ref{conj:general} concerns the setting most closely related to Conjecture~\ref{conj:AlKr}.
 It suggests how Problem~\ref{prob:asymmetric} might behave for the symmetric case $\Delta_A=\Delta_B=\Delta$.
-The complete graphs demonstrate its hypothetical sharpness up to a constant factor for the entire range of possibilities for $k_A$, and thus symmetrically $k_B$ (Theorem~\ref{thm:completecomparison}\ref{itm:symmetricasymmetriccomplete,nec}).
+The complete bipartite graphs demonstrate its hypothetical sharpness up to a constant factor for the entire range of possibilities for $k_A$, and thus symmetrically $k_B$ (Theorem~\ref{thm:completecomparison}\ref{itm:symmetricasymmetriccomplete,nec}).
 Theorem~\ref{thm:general} provides the following partial progress towards Conjecture~\ref{conj:general} under condition~\ref{itm:symmetricasymmetric}.
-In fact, this constitutes significant (asymmetric) progress towards Conjecture~\ref{conj:AlKr}, and is the first substantial advance in this longstanding problem.
+In fact, this constitutes significant (asymmetric) progress towards Conjecture~\ref{conj:AlKr}, and is a first concrete step in this longstanding problem.

 \begin{corollary} Given $\eps>0$, any bipartite graph $G=(A \cup B, E)$ with parts $A$ and $B$ having maximum degree at most $\Delta$ is $((1+\eps) \Delta/\log_4 \Delta, 2 )$- and $((1+\eps) \Delta/\log \Delta, \log \Delta )$-choosable for all $\Delta$ large enough. \end{corollary}